geeknik/my-awesome-stars/README.md

 - [nil-two/tcott](https://github.com/nil-two/tcott) - Investigate the context of the tweet
 - [combatwombat/netbeep](https://github.com/combatwombat/netbeep) - Chrome and Firefox extension to play sounds on network requests, depending on request type and file size.
 - [EFForg/privacybadger](https://github.com/EFForg/privacybadger) - Privacy Badger is a browser extension that automatically learns to block invisible trackers.
-- [danielmiessler/fabric](https://github.com/danielmiessler/fabric) - Fabric is an open-source framework for augmenting humans using AI.
+- [danielmiessler/Fabric](https://github.com/danielmiessler/Fabric) - Fabric is an open-source framework for augmenting humans using AI.
 It provides a modular system for solving specific problems using a crowdsourced set of AI prompts that can be used anywhere.
 - [xssdoctor/graphqlMaker](https://github.com/xssdoctor/graphqlMaker) - Finds graphql queries in javascript files
-- [igorlogius/gather-from-tabs](https://github.com/igorlogius/gather-from-tabs) - Gather information from multiple tabs, by using a small snippet of javascript
 - [ali-raheem/AifyFX](https://github.com/ali-raheem/AifyFX) -
 - [mozilla/multi-account-containers](https://github.com/mozilla/multi-account-containers) - Firefox Multi-Account Containers lets you keep parts of your online life separated into color-coded tabs that preserve your privacy.
 Cookies are separated by container, allowing you to use the web wit
 - [mdn/webextensions-examples](https://github.com/mdn/webextensions-examples) - Example Firefox add-ons created using the WebExtensions API